eksctl-io/eksctl/site/content/usage/01-creating-and-managing-clusters.md

 After the cluster has been created, the appropriate kubernetes configuration will be added to your kubeconfig file.
 This is, the file that you have configured in the environment variable `KUBECONFIG` or `~/.kube/config` by default.
-The path to the kubeconfig file can be overriden using the `--kubeconfig` flag.
+The path to the kubeconfig file can be overridden using the `--kubeconfig` flag.

 Other flags that can change how the kubeconfig file is written: